 Things changed when I found the website The Great War in 3D.
 This website of the American collectors Bob Boyd and Doug Jordan was a welcome source.
 I learned something about the manufacturers and collections of French stereo views.
 I'm not sure if the website is still maintained, but these guys did a very good job and inspired me.

 All this resulted in a great interest in French stereoscopy from 1870 to 1930.
-I'm collecting 45x107 and 6x13 glass stereoviews from the First World War.
+I'm collecting 45x107 and 6x13 glass stereoviews.
 I prefer the 6x13 slides, as they give a better viewing experience and show more details.
-My current collection also contains stereoscopes, catalogs, manuals and other accessories.
+My current collection also contains stereoscopes, a stereo camera, catalogs, manuals and other accessories.
 My intention is to blog frequently about my journey through the world of stereoscopy and share items from my collection.

 - The Great War in 3D - French Stereoviews, Bob Boyd & Doug Jordan